Getting started in myopia management: what equipment do I need?

 - AC/A ratio - Calculated method and gradient technique.

-If you're not feeling confident about binocular vision measurement, you can learn a lot more from the Expand my clinical skills portal on this website.
+If you're not feeling confident about binocular vision measurement, you can learn a lot more across this website - just search for the Binocular Vision topic.
 There are also freely available videos on accommodation and vergence measurement techniques, and a one-hour lecture entitled 'Binocular Vision - easier than you think' on the Myopia Profile YouTube channel.

 To take the next steps, our Binocular Vision Fundamentals online course simplifies how to assess, diagnose and manage BV disorders with easy to follow video instructions, demonstrations and downloadable reference infographics.
 The first hour of this comprehensive six hour course can be trialled for free.